 20. Presque Isle State Park, Pennsylvania

-Presque Isle, a 3,200-acre peninsula extending into Lake Erie, is also Pennsylvania‘s most visited state park.
+Presque Isle, a 3,200-acre peninsula extending into Lake Erie, is Pennsylvania‘s most visited state park.
 The park has lighthouses and seasonal activities from ice skating to swimming, but it’s renowned as one of the best bird-watching spots in America.
-At a state of the art, green-designed facility, visitors can learn about the ecology of the park.
+At a state-of-the-art, green-designed facility, visitors can learn about the ecology of the park.

 21. Devil’s Lake State Park, Wisconsin